-- In concert with communities, Consumers Energy seeks to be a partner to local groups to develop rivershed prosperity plans. - More information will be announced before the end of the year, including a local organization that will serve as a convener of a new local group of community stakeholders that will work directly with Consumers Energy. - These groups will assist Consumers Energy with any future decision on the dams and integrate the communities' voices in a collective way.
+- In concert with communities, Consumers Energy seeks to be a partner to local groups to develop prosperity plans. - More information will be announced before the end of the year, including a local organization that will serve as a convener of a new local group of community stakeholders that will work directly with Consumers Energy. - These groups will assist Consumers Energy with any future decision on the dams and integrate the communities' voices in a collective way, either individually or across river systems.